-NOTE: Due to the problem of children mistaking single dose laundry detergents for candy, Tide now offers Tide Pods in a solid orange fishbowl and a child-lock pouch so that children cannot see the product.
+NOTE: Due to the problem of children mistaking single dose laundry detergents for candy, Tide now offers Tide Pods in an improved child-lock pouch so that children cannot see the product.

-Tide, manufactured by Procter and Gamble, has been a part of American culture for more than seven decades.
-During those years, the formula, packaging and advertising have changed to meet the demands of the marketplace.
+Tide, manufactured by Procter and Gamble, has been a part of American culture since 1946.
+During the years, the formula, packaging, and advertising have changed to meet the demands of the marketplace.